bgrins/ExpandingTextareas/README.md

 ### `refresh`

 Resets the styles of the internal elements to match those of the textarea.
-This may be useful if the textarea has percentage padding, and the browser window resizes, or if the textarea styles change after `Expanding is called`.
+This may be useful if the textarea has percentage padding, and the browser window resizes, or if the textarea styles change after `Expanding` is called.

 ### `destroy`